“Play the superstar at this picture-perfect island resort with its celebrity clientele and excellent service”

 Breakfasts are included in the room rate and are a veritable feast: think Bircher muesli or porridge with coconut milk and almonds, enormous croissants, pancakes with rambutan blossom honey, and piles of exotic fresh fruit.
 Dietary requirements can be accommodated.

-Parrot Cay caters superlatively for families too.
+COMO Parrot Cay caters superlatively for families too.
 On arrival, kids are given crayons, colouring books, cuddly toys, buckets and spades, and this high level of treatment continues, with personalised service in the restaurant and activities during the day.

 We'd recommend the 2 and 3 bed villas over all.
 Children under 12 stay free in their parents' room.
 If you're bringing more than 1 child note that only 1 child is accepted for bookings in Garden View or Ocean Facing Rooms.

 Babysitting is available for a small fee.
 The Balinese and Bhutanese nannies can help out during the day, allowing you to make use of the spa, perhaps, as well as by night.

 - Selection of age-appropriate toys on arrival